SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-security-trim-snippet-in-sharepoint.md

-- A Content by Search Web Part that displays which documents an authenticated user is currently working on.
+- A Content by Search web part that displays which documents an authenticated user is currently working on.

 - A list view of recently modified documents so that authenticated users can see what's new on the site.

-- A Content by Search Web Part that displays to non-authenticated visitors a list of recommended links based on the current article.
+- A Content by Search web part that displays to non-authenticated visitors a list of recommended links based on the current article.
 Such a list of recommendations might be noise to authenticated content authors working in the site, but it's important for non-authenticated visitors.

 - A sign-in link separate from the ribbon, for non-authenticated users or users who have yet to be authenticated.